 In A Nutshell

-Written in Anglo-Saxon, or Old English, sometime between the 8th and 11th centuries, Beowulf is an epic poem that reflects the early medieval warrior culture of Europe.
-Although scholars still debate some of the particulars, essentially Beowulf is the oldest surviving significant piece of literature in English.
-However, it's not the very oldest surviving thing written in English – that, if you wondered, is probably "Caedmon's Hymn," although scholars like to argue about that, too.
-Beowulf is also not in any kind of English that the average, modern English-speaker could recognize or read, since Anglo-Saxon was the language spoken in Britain before the Norman Conquest in 1066 – that is, before the extensive influence of French on the language we speak today.
+Beowulf, written sometime between the 8th and 11th centuries, is written in Anglo-Saxon, the language spoken in Britain before the Norman Conquest in 1066—that is, before the extensive influence of French on the language we speak today.
 Still, Beowulf has come to be recognized as the foundational epic of English and British culture, in much the same way that the Iliad and the Odyssey are the foundational epics for ancient Greece.

 Why Should I Care?

 Come on, do we really have to tell you why you should care about Beowulf?
 Beowulf, a great and glorious hero arrives from over the sea, clad in a shirt of shining mail, ready to do barehanded battle with a demonic monster.

 If that leaves you wanting more, Beowulf is ready to deliver.
 Once the demonic monster bites the dust, his bigger, badder, even more demonic mom arrives to avenge her son's death.
 But that's still not the climax.
 Just in case anyone doubted Beowulf's prowess at this point, a dragon shows up to test him to the limit.
 This isn't dry-as-dust literature that you fall asleep over; it's the kind of thing you pay ten bucks to see while eating popcorn!
 (Although the recent Beowulf movie goes just a little bit off-script.)